fluxcd/website/content/en/roadmap.md

 The primary goal of this milestone is to make a generally available release for the Flux Alerting APIs.

+- **Helm integrations**
+  - [ ] Add support for Helm Chart API v3 to source-controller
+  - [ ] Add support for Helm Chart API v3 to helm-controller

 - **Alerting integrations**
   - [ ] Promote the `Event` API to `v1`
   - [ ] Promote the `Alert` API to `v1`